 Key Takeaways

-- Focus on paying down high-interest debts first, like credit cards.
+- Focus on paying down high-interest debts like credit cards.
 Look into refinancing or reorganizing your debts to lower interest rates.

 - Revisit your budget and financial goals regularly to stay on track.
 Small, consistent contributions to savings and debts add up over time.